Interview by Allan Gardner

-binder-a is a Seoul-based collective of designers utilising cutting edge techniques and technologies to produce innovations in the field of interactive installation.
-Pushing the boundaries of familiar techniques, particularly projection mapping, they create an aesthetic experience for which it is challenging to find a comparison.
+binder-a is a Seoul-based collective of designers utilising cutting-edge techniques and technologies to produce innovations in an interactive installation.
+Pushing the boundaries of familiar styles, particularly projection mapping, they create an aesthetic experience for which it is challenging to find a comparison.
 Through a pointed, direct control of light and image, the group produces visual material verging on the uncanny.

 The intensity of Rosetta (from the aforementioned Saltation Part II) is counteracted by the subtlety of works like Bandi (2018).
 In Bandi, firefly-like shapes and swirling lights begin to hover over verdant foliage, giving the space the atmosphere of a fairytale or something dreamlike.
 As opposed to the previously discussed works proving the power of the techniques employed by Binder-a, Bandi goes some way to showing the ability that their pointed use of technology has to alter a landscape.

 binder-a’s technical mastery has not gone unnoticed in the commercial world.
 The group have been commissioned by the likes of Mercedes, Hyundai, Lexus and LG to produce work for ad campaigns and tradeshows.
 In these situations, Binder-a has produced whole environments aiming to showcase a futuristic vision of the space in which the commercial entity inhabits, employing total control of light to generate unique user experiences.

 Moving forward, binder-a aims to increase their productivity with more projects in the upcoming twelve months.
 Having produced hardware which synchronises the myriad images, videos and sounds present in the group’s work, the process becomes less about the challenge of technology and more about the exploration of endless possibilities, most importantly, the production of new experiential environments.